-5 Key Issues with Medical Billing in the Revenue Cycle Management Process
+5 Key Issues with Medical Billing in the Revenue Cycle Management (RCM) Process

 Let’s face it: medical billing has problems- serious problems.
-Decision makers and billing managers alike are facing old challenges in manual processes, along with new pressure to reduce costs.
+Decision makers and billing managers are facing old challenges, like manual processes, along with new pressure to reduce costs.
 But there’s good news!
 Some of the biggest issues are the easiest to address.
-In this article, we will cover the current realities of the revenue cycle management process, some key issues affecting medical billing today, and steps you can take to improve your company’s IT systems and financial performance.
+In this article, we will cover the current realities of the medical revenue cycle management (RCM) process from beginning to end, some key issues affecting medical billing workflows today, and steps you can take to improve your company’s IT systems and financial performance.

 Current Revenue Cycle Management Workflow

-Currently the RCM workflow consists of the following 8-steps:
+Currently the RCM workflow from beginning to end consists of 8 medical billing cycle steps:

-- Eligibility Check and Demographic Verification -- ensuring patients have valid insurance coverage, ideally prior to scheduling an appointment.
+- Step 1: Eligibility Check and Demographic Verification - ensuring patients have valid insurance coverage prior to scheduling an appointment.

-- Collection of Co-pay/Balance -- collecting a fixed amount from a patient at time of service, as well as the amount owed from a prior visit that wasn’t covered by a patient’s insurance.
+- Step 2: Collection of Co-pay/Balance - collecting a fixed amount from a patient at time of service, as well as the amount owed from a prior visit that wasn’t covered by a patient’s insurance.

-- Claim Creation, Validation and Submission -- creating claims either manually or electronically, and submitting them to either the insurance provider, a clearinghouse, or other claims transmission vendor.
+- Step 3: Claim Creation, Validation and Submission - creating claims either manually or electronically, and submitting them to either the insurance provider, a clearinghouse or other claims vendor.

-- Correcting Errors/Denials -- determining if a claim simply needs to be corrected and resubmitted or if additional documentation is required.
-Some insurance providers also have a specific appeal process and deadlines or timely filing limit you must meet to be successfully reconsidered.
+- Step 4: Correcting Errors/Denials - determining if a claim simply needs to be corrected and resubmitted or if additional documentation is required.
+Some insurance providers also have a specific appeal process, deadlines or timely filing limit you must meet to be successfully reconsidered.

-- Claim Follow-up -- reaching back out to the payer via phone, email, letter or online.
+- Step 5: Claim Follow-up - reaching back out to the payer via phone, email, letter or online.
 When done correctly, following up can substantially reduce days in A/R and ease unnecessary financial burden on patients.

-- Statement to Patient -- sending the final costs to a patient as a printed or electronic bill including demographic details, the amount owed, date of the procedure, and transaction descriptions.
+- Step 6: Statement to Patient - sending the final costs to a patient as a printed or electronic bill including demographic details, the amount owed, date of the procedure, and transaction descriptions.

-- Collecting Payment from Patient -- mobile and online payment are two methods used today to simplify patient collections.
+- Step 7: Collecting Payment from Patient - mobile and online payment are two methods used today to simplify patient collections.
 It’s also important to consider the needs of your staff to fulfill basic requirements like automatic posting and reconciliation.

-- Analytics/Data Analysis -- processing and aggregating data into meaningful insights to improve business operations in the form of increased collections, reduced days in A/R, and stable financial performance.
+- Step 8: Analytics/Data Analysis - processing and aggregating data into meaningful insights to improve business operations in the form of increased collections, reduced days in A/R, and stable financial performance.

 Key Issues and Steps for Improving Medical Billing in Revenue Cycle Management

-- Denied and Rejected Claims Management -- 22% of medical claims are rejected, and 65% are never repealed.
+- Denied and Rejected Claims Management - 22% of medical claims are rejected, and 65% are never resubmitted.
 Common causes include incorrect coding, eligibility failures, and missed deadlines.
-How to Improve -- a three-pronged approach: Optimize processes for insurance verification and eligibility.
+How to Improve - a three-pronged approach: Optimize processes for insurance verification and eligibility.
 Train your staff on crucial conversations regarding patient payment obligations and payment options.
 Transition to better IT software to reduce unnecessary delays between claim filing and patient billing.

-- Revenue Data Loss, and a Lack of Healthcare Analytics -- Measuring outcomes is interesting, but not always actionable for improving productivity in your revenue cycle performance.
-How to Improve -- business intelligence in the form of roll-up reporting, real-time data processing, and intelligible dashboards.
+- Revenue Data Loss, and a Lack of Healthcare Analytics - Measuring outcomes is interesting, but not always actionable for improving productivity in your revenue cycle process.
+How to Improve - business intelligence in the form of roll-up reporting, real-time data processing, and intelligible dashboards.
 For example, it’s great to know your percentage of clean claims.
 But it's even better to know your top sources of denied claims.
-One metrics shows you how well your company has performed in the past.
-The other metrics shows you how youe company could perform better in the future.
+One metric shows you how well your company has performed in the past.
+The other metric shows you how you're company could perform better in the future.